-During Phase III, Year 4 the State continued implementation of Systems Coaching through regional Birth to Kindergarten Liaisons/State Systems coaches.
+During Phase III, Year 5 the State continued implementation of Systems Coaching through regional Birth to Kindergarten Liaisons/State Systems coaches.
 This strategy provides a high level of engagement with all four of the Part C SSIP programs who are identified as being in the Focused Tier of Performance Support within the DEI/SES Differentiated Framework (refer to MD Part C SSIP, Phase III, Year 2 Report pgs.
 6-7).
 Systems Coaching continued as the technical assistance (TA) approach employed by the DEI/SES to implement the Tiers of General Supervision and Performance Support with all Local Lead Agencies (LLAs) and Local School Systems (LSSs).
-All universal, targeted, and focused programmatic support and TA are documented in the DEI/SES TA Log.
+All universal, targeted, and focused programmatic support and TA were maintained virtually throughout 2020 and are documented in the DEI/SES TA Log.
 The focused SSIP technical assistance was once again evaluated through an annual survey to local system coaches for quality, usefulness, and relevance.

-The DEI/SES also continued to support State-level content experts/coaches, contracted with UM-SSW and JHU-CTE, to provide regular coaching cycles with local content coaches around the implementation of RBI and SEFEL/PM.
-During the spring of 2019 quarterly reflective coaching sessions were specifically focused on skill-building around colleague-to-colleague reflective coaching.
-With the initiation of Master Coach training, the quarterly reflective coaching session were phased out for the latter part of 2019.
-Regular individualized coaching sessions continued with local coaches and local leaders for each SSIP program based on identified priorities and needs.
-During Phase III, Year 4 all of the SSIP LITPs set aside the time to make regular, ongoing coaching a priority.
-The individualized local coaching sessions have been more focused on how to build the capacity of each early intervention provider to effectively address social-emotional needs of children and families and to support the fidelity of implementation across the evidence-based practices.
+The DEI/SES also continued to support State-level content experts/coaches, contracted with UM-SSW and JHU/CTE, to provide regular coaching cycles with local content coaches around the implementation of RBI and Pyramid Model.
+Regular individualized virtual coaching sessions continued with local coaches and local leaders for each SSIP program based on identified priorities and needs.
+In 2020, quarterly virtual "open office hour" coaching sessions were also offered for any and all RBI and Pyramid Model coaches to supplement their jurisdiction-specific sessions.
+These virtual coaching sessions focused on assisting local coaches to support their colleagues in the shift to virtual service delivery and EBP implementation, as well as ongoing training and coaching activities.
+They also provided a forum to address the heightened levels of staff stress and anxiety associated with the pandemic and changes in both service delivery and coaching activities, as well as how to build the capacity of each early intervention provider to effectively address new or intensified social-emotional needs of children and families.